halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-timesheets.md

 ## Timesheet Parameters

-There are a number of parameters which will define how timesheets are generated, duplicate timesheets, etc. Timesheet settings are configured on the Labour Hire Setup card.
+There are a number of parameters which will define how timesheets are generated, duplicate Timesheets, etc. Timesheet settings are configured on the Labour Hire Setup card.

 To access the Labour Hire Setup, go to the following menu: